grapoza/vue-tree/README.md

 ##  Installation

-Install the plugin with your favorite package manager:
+Install the component with your favorite package manager:
 ```shell
 yarn add @grapoza/vue-tree
 ```